cjdev/RomanNumeralCalculator/README.md

 Sound good?_

 ---------------------
-Submit a pull request to [project url] by [deadline].
+Submit a pull request to this project by Sunday, April 2nd @ 12pm.
 The person with the most tests passing from our test suite gets to take home a Raspberry Pi 3, complete with 802.11n Wireless LAN, Bluetooth 4.1, 1GB of RAM, and HDMI & Ethernet ports.
 Any ties will be broken by code review, based on readability and correctness.

 Here’s your challenge:

-This github repo [project url] contains a set of partially implemented functions constituting a Roman numeral calculator.
+This github repo contains a set of partially implemented functions constituting a Roman numeral calculator.
 These include addition, subtraction, multiplication, and division.

 Using the test suite as your guide, fully implement each function.